Yoder-Wise's Leading and Managing in Canadian Nursing Elsevier eBook on VitalSource, 2nd Edition

 Future 30.
 Thriving for the Future 31.
 Leading and Managing Your Career 32.
 Nursing Students as Leaders

-Patricia S. Yoder-Wise, RN, EdD, NEA-BC, ANEF, FAAN, Texas Tech University Health Sciences Center, Lubbock, TX, Janice Waddell, RN, MA, PhD, Professor, Daphne Cockwell School of Nursing, Yeates School of Graduate Studies, Ryerson University, Toronto, Ontario and Nancy Walton, RN, PhD, Director and Associate Professor, Daphne Cockwell School of Nursing, Ryerson University, Toronto, Ontario
+Patricia S. Yoder-Wise, RN, EdD, NEA-BC, ANEF, FAAN, Texas Tech University Health Sciences Center, Lubbock, Texas, Janice Waddell, RN, MA, PhD, Professor, Daphne Cockwell School of Nursing, Yeates School of Graduate Studies, Ryerson University, Toronto, Ontario and Nancy Walton, RN, PhD, Director and Associate Professor, Daphne Cockwell School of Nursing, Ryerson University, Toronto, Ontario

 Chair, Research Ethics Board, Women’s College Hospital, Toronto, Ontario